Major Stanley Rider Gibbs1

 Peter Joseph Gibbs1

-Peter Joseph Gibbs was born on 9 July 1910.1 He is the son of Major Stanley Rider Gibbs and Margaret Ellen Harper.1 He married Mary Frances Hillary Rootham, daughter of Ernest Augustus Rootham, on 16 April 1936.1
+Peter Joseph Gibbs was born on 9 July 1910.1 He was the son of Major Stanley Rider Gibbs and Margaret Ellen Harper.1 He married Mary Frances Hillary Rootham, daughter of Ernest Augustus Rootham, on 16 April 1936.1 He died on 9 August 1990 at age 80 at Kingston Upon Thames, Surrey, England.2

-Peter Joseph Gibbs was educated at Radley College, Abingdon, Oxfordshire, England.1 He was educated at Brasenose College, Oxford University, Oxford, Oxfordshire, England.1 He graduated from Oxford University with the degree of Master of Arts (M.A.).1 He was educated at Sorbonne, Paris, France.1 He fought in the Second World War between 1940 and 1941, when he was invalided.1 He was the headmaster in 1965 at King's College Junior School, Wimbledon, London, England.1
+He was educated at Radley College, Abingdon, Oxfordshire, EnglandG.1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He was educated at Sorbonne, Paris, FranceG.1 He fought in the Second World War between 1940 and 1941, when he was invalided.1 He was the headmaster in 1965 at King's College Junior School, Wimbledon, London, EnglandG.1

 Children of Peter Joseph Gibbs and Mary Frances Hillary Rootham